j2udev/dotfiles/README.md

 ## [Oh My Zsh](https://ohmyz.sh/)

-Oh My Zsh is a framework for managing Zsh configuration.
-It also has an easy to use plugin system.
+Oh My Zsh is a framework for managing Zsh configuration and has an easy-to-use plugin system.
 You can install it with:

 ```zsh
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"